 - 1 tablespoon apple cider vinegar or pomegranate concentrate

 - 1 teaspoon hot red pepper flakes, or more to taste

 - 1 teaspoon sumac powder for garnish

-First, wash and drain all your vegetables and herbs well.
+Wash and drain all your vegetables and herbs well.
 Cut the peppers in half and remove the stems, seeds, and white inner membranes.
-With a very sharp dicing blade, dice the peppers as finely as you can.
+With a sharp dicing blade, dice the peppers as finely as you can.